Azure/AppService/_posts/2022-11-04-multi-region-web-app.md

 Front Door will be configured with priority routing where East US will be our primary region and West US will be the secondary.
 We'll use the standard tier which gives us the option to use a Web Application Firewall (WAF) policy for enhanced security.

 1. From the home page or the Azure menu in the portal, select **+ Create a resource**.
-Search for Front Door and CDN profiles.
+Search for "Front Door and CDN profiles".
 Then select **Create**.
 1. On the Compare offerings page, select **Custom create**.
 Then select **Continue** to create a Front Door.

     ![]({{ site.baseurl }}/media/2022/11/afd-create-1.png)